-The primary capital management objective of the Company is to maintain a strong capital base to support the business and to meet regulatory capital requirements.
+The Company's main capital management objective is to maintain a strong capital base to support the business and meet regulatory capital requirements.

 Given the over-collateralized nature of the business and strict investment guidelines associated with that collateral, the Company's assets are very liquid.
 The Company has significant sources of capital that are able to meet the needs of the upcoming year.